So kids can have a future.

 Your compassion and your actions matter when it comes to ensuring these children have a future.

-We need people like you to take action and become a CASA volunteer to speak up for their best interest.
+We need people like you to take action and become a CASA volunteer to speak up for their best interests.
+Right now, volunteer recruitment, screening and training is happening online!

 Here’s how CASA volunteer Leticia took action